Svintooo/LEShortcutCreator/README.md

 - Launcher: Can be used to directly launch applications through Locale Emulator without creating a shortcut file first.

 ## Install Instructions
-Just download the file `LEShortcutCreator.cmd` and place it anywhere.
+Download `LEShortcutCreator.cmd` from the [releases page](https://github.com/Svintooo/LEShortcutCreator/releases).

 If Locale Emulator is installed it will autodetect its location.
 Alternatively it can autodetect an uninstalled Locale Emulator if `LEShortcutCreator.cmd` is placed in the same directory.

 ## Usage Instructions
-Either launch the script normally to get a Graphical User Interface.
+Either double click `LEShortcutCreator.cmd` to get a Graphical User Interface.
 The interface will let you create shortcuts that uses Locale Emulator.
-Supports file drag'n'drop.
+Also supports file drag'n'drop.

-OR drag'n'drop files onto the script file to create shortcut files automatically without any graphical interface interaction.
+OR drag'n'drop files onto the `LEShortcutCreator.cmd` file directly to create shortcut files automatically without any graphical interface interaction.
 These shortcut files will be created in the same directory as the script file.

 ## Locale Emulator
 A software that can run applications (that has no Unicode support) with a different locale than the systems default.
-Usually used to run Japanese Games on non-Japanese versions of Windows.
+It is usually used to run Japanese Games on non-Japanese versions of Windows.

 Excellent software, highly recommended.